Get a head start on college

 How much will it cost?

-Students in SFA’s dual credit program receive a fee waiver and pay $50 per onsite credit hour.
+Students in SFA’s dual credit program receive an application fee waiver and pay $50 per onsite credit hour.
 Online courses are an additional $33 per credit hour.
-You can take up to 10 hours of courses at these prices per fall or spring semester.

 What is concurrent enrollment?